Truncated 5-cell: Bitruncated 5-cell

 The bitruncated 5-cell (also called a bitruncated pentachoron, decachoron and 10-cell) is a 4-dimensional polytope, or 4-polytope, composed of 10 cells in the shape of truncated tetrahedra.

 Topologically, under its highest symmetry, 3,3,3, there is only one geometrical form, containing 10 uniform truncated tetrahedra.
 The hexagons are always regular because of the polychoron's inversion symmetry, of which the regular hexagon is the only such case among ditrigons (an isogonal hexagon with 3-fold symmetry).

 E. L. Elte identified it in 1912 as a semiregular polytope.

 Each hexagonal face of the truncated tetrahedra is joined in complementary orientation to the neighboring truncated tetrahedron.
 Each edge is shared by two hexagons and one triangle.
 Each vertex is surrounded by 4 truncated tetrahedral cells in a tetragonal disphenoid vertex figure.

 The bitruncated 5-cell is the 4-space intersection of six compounded pentachora in dual configuration, their common interior.
 Its vertices lie at the intersection of the six pentachorons' 60 edges, at 30 points of intersection where 4 edges, from four of the pentachorons, intersect orthogonally.
 Each bitruncated edge is truncated at both ends, and has two points of intersection on it.
+The convex hull of this star compound of six regular 5-cells is also a bitruncated 5-cell.

 As such, it is also the intersection of a penteract with the hyperplane that bisects the penteract's long diagonal orthogonally.
 In this sense it is a 4-dimensional analog of the regular octahedron (intersection of regular tetrahedra in dual configuration / tesseract bisection on long diagonal) and the regular hexagon (equilateral triangles / cube).
 The 5-dimensional analog is the birectified 5-simplex, and the $n$-dimensional analog is the polytope whose Coxeter–Dynkin diagram is linear with rings on the middle one or two nodes.

 The bitruncated 5-cell is one of the two non-regular convex uniform 4-polytopes which are cell-transitive.
 The other is the bitruncated 24-cell, which is composed of 48 truncated cubes.